Chimediin Saikhanbileg

-Chimed Saikhanbileg (Чимэдийн Сайханбилэг; born 17 February 1969) is a Mongolian politician, who served as the 28th Prime Minister of Mongolia from 2014 to 2016, and whose work and career are indispensably associated with political, economic and education reforms, youth organizations, information technology, democracy, investment, and mega-projects of Mongolia.
-He is accused of corruption, taking bribes from major companies and using his power to benefit his own companies.
-Saikhanbileg is currently residing somewhere in the United States.
+Chimed Saikhanbileg (Чимэдийн Сайханбилэг; born 17 February 1969) is a Mongolian politician, who served as the 28th Prime Minister of Mongolia from 2014 to 2016, and whose work and career are associated with political, economic, democracy, investment, and mining sector of Mongolia.

 Early life and education

 Saikhanbileg was born on 20 January 1969, as the second of 4 children of Chimed Ochir, on the morning of the first day of Tsagaan Sar, the Lunar New Year, one of Mongolia's largest festive holidays, in Bayantumen soum (sub-province) of Dornod aimag, the easternmost province of Mongolia.
 His father, Chimed Ochir, and mother, Orolmaa Alag, were both engineers.
-His father oversaw the construction of new industrial, cultural, residential buildings, and the new airport built by the Russian Construction Company in Ulaanbaatar in the capital city of Mongolia and greatly contributed to the development of the city's modern image and look.
+His father oversaw the construction of new industrial, cultural, residential buildings, and the new airport built by the Russian Construction Company in Ulaanbaatar the capital city of Mongolia and greatly contributed to the development of the city's modern image and look.
 His mother, Orolmaa, personally carried out the technological work of developing the film of all Mongolian feature films from the early 1960s to the mid-1990s.

 Saikhanbileg attended the 45th school in Ulaanbaatar city between 1976 and 1986, for general compulsory education.
 During his school years, he was a socially active student, serving as a board member of the children's organization of all schools in the capital.
 In 1983, he organized and supervised the largest Mongolian children's assembly, the 5th Annual Inheritor Conference.
 He also worked at the Mongolian National Television as a children's show host.

 After graduating from secondary school, Saikhanbileg went to Moscow to study history at the Moscow State University for Humanities from 1986 to 1991 and received a bachelor's degree in History and History Education.

 When working for the Mongolian Youth Federation, Mongolia's largest youth NGO, Saikhanbileg studied law and received his Bachelor of Law degree from the School of Law of the Mongolian National University in 1995.
 After his first election and service as a Member of Parliament, Saikhanbileg spent a year in Boulder, Colorado, at the University of Colorado Economics Institute from 2000 to 2001 and subsequently completed his master's degree at The George Washington University Law School in Washington DC, USA.